 As a result the simple pick pocketing is common in many places.
 Therefore you will take advantage of one of the great advantages of hiring a local travel agency like Mayan Gateway.

-We know the places and the culture, thus we know the places that you should avoid in your Guatemala tour package to stay safe.
+We know the places and the culture, thus we know the places that you should avoid in your Guatemala tour to stay safe.
 Below you will find general guidelines to avoid areas or activities that may be questionable.

 Dress according to the weather but in a respectful, conservative way.